PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 If Travis states that your pull request has issues, you need to fix the issues by looking at Travis output to understand what needs to be fixed.

-These 2 tools are being run for every Pull Request, so we know that every contribution has been checked.
+These tools are executed automatically for every Pull Request, so we know that every contribution has been checked.
 This is a great asset to help us ensure the quality of the project.

-Note: we have also recently activated on the `develop` branch the new [Github Actions](https://github.com/features/actions) and benefit from an additional php7.2-compliancy check.
+In addition, we have also recently activated the new [Github Actions](https://github.com/features/actions) on the `develop` branch, which now benefits from an additional php 7.2 syntax compliancy check.

 ![CI tools on github](/assets/images/2019/09/CI-github-tools.png)